 1. Absolute and conditional discharges

 A discharge means you have been found guilty, but instead of entering a formal conviction against you, the judge discharges you.
-The effect of a discharge is that you have been found guilty, but are deemed not to have been convicted.
+The effect of a discharge is that you have been found guilty, but you will not have a criminal record, as a criminal record is a record of convictions.

 The judge can only give you a discharge if: